achingbrain/playwright-ff-uploads/README.md

 It also contains [test.js](./test.js) that runs using Playwright and creates a multipart request, appends a `Blob` created from a `Uint8Array` of zeros, uploads it and inspects the response to see if the right number of bytes were received.

+It repeats this process ten times as sometimes it will work in FF and sometimes it will not.

+Change `DATA_SIZE` in [test.js](./test.js) to something small like `10` and it works in FF but larger values like `Math.pow(2, 20)` do not.

 Finally it has [client/index.html](./client/index.html) which performs the same operation but outside of any testing framework or extra code.

-The uploads work in Playwright/Chrome, fails in Playwright/Firefox but the same code works as expected if run in Firefox without any extra code.
+The uploads work in Playwright/Chrome, fail in Playwright/Firefox but the same code works as expected if run in Firefox without any extra code.

-Change `DATA_SIZE` in `test.js` to something small like `10` and it works - `Math.pow(2, 20)` does not.

 ## To replicate: